What content strategy and technology will leading brands use in 2024?

 The George Foreman Grill is one of the better selling products in the realm of ‘as seen on TV’ items, since it’s so convenient, has a celebrity brand attached to it and is effective as a grill.
 It touched on the idea of convenience before it had become a consumer hit.

 Why it worked: Similar to the Arnold Schwarzenegger supplement line, the George Foreman grill relies on celebrity status to extend a brand.
 However, unlike in the case of the Arnold muscle-building products, George Foreman isn’t showcasing his proficiency.
 Instead, he’s showcasing his name and popularity.
-People recognize the George Foreman brand thanks to his celebrity status as a boxer, and this helped up the perceived quality of the grill.
+People recognize the George Foreman brand thanks to his celebrity status as a boxer, making this a successful brand extension.
+This helped up the perceived quality of the grill.

 7. Reese’s Puffs Cereal